Non-Euclidean geometry and games

 - our Virtual Crocheting — a demo in three-dimensional spherical geometry.

 - HyperBlock — another Minecraft-like.
-This uses H2xR geometry, i.e., a hyperbolic plane with the ‘z’ coordinate working in Euclidean way.
+The video linked shows H2xR geometry, i.e., a hyperbolic plane with the ‘z’ coordinate working in Euclidean way.
+Three-dimensional hyperbolic space will also be featured in HyperBlock.

 - Non-Euclidean billiards in VR — the idea of mapping a real right-angled square table to a hyperbolic right-angled pentagon, or spherical right-angled triangle, is very cool!

-- Spaceflux —the existing videos show “fractal geometry”, but the plans in the kickstarter page mention hyperbolic geometry and even non-isotropic geometry (Solv).
+- Spaceflux —the existing early-access version shows “fractal geometry”, but the plans in the kickstarter page mention hyperbolic geometry and even non-isotropic geometry (Solv).

 - Asteroids (1979) — when you go through the east edge of the world, you appear on the west edge; similarly for north or west.
 This is a two-dimensional flat manifold without boundary (called a flat torus).